 One thing I do expect is more fragmentation and more players to both enter and crash out of this industry.
 There is a reason for most databases to exist but the use cases they can serve can be limited.
-That being said, good sales people can go some way to extending the market demand for any given offering.
+That being said, good salespeople can go some way to extending the market demand for any given offering.
 I've heard people estimate it would take $10M to produce a commercial-quality database which means this is probably the sweet spot for venture capital.

 There are plenty of offerings and implementations out there that leave customers with a bad taste in their mouth.
 There is such a thing as Cloud sticker shock.
-There are solutions which are great but very expensive to hire expertise for.
+There are solutions that are great but very expensive to hire expertise for.
 Arguing the trade-offs above will keep the sales and marketing people in the industry busy for some time to come.

 Cloudera and MapR might be going through a hard time right now but I've heard nothing to make me believe it's anything other than sunshine and roses at AWS EMR, DataBricks and Qubole.
 Even Oracle is releasing a Spark-driven offering.
-It would be good for the industry to see Hadoop as more than just a Cloudera offering and acknowledge that the above firms, as well as Facebook, Uber and Twitter have all made significant contributions to the Hadoop world.
+It would be good for the industry to see Hadoop as more than just a Cloudera offering and acknowledge that the above firms, as well as Facebook, Uber and Twitter, have all made significant contributions to the Hadoop world.

 Hortonworks, which merged with Cloudera this year, are the platform providers for Azure HDInsight, Microsoft's managed Hadoop offering.
-The company has the people that can deliver a decent platform to a 3rd-party Cloud provider.
+The company has people that can deliver a decent platform to a 3rd-party Cloud provider.
 I hope whatever offerings they're working on for the future are centred on this sort of delivery.

 I suspect Cloudera's early customers were users of HBase, Oozie, Sqoop and Impala.
 It would be good to see these not compete for so much engineering time and for future versions of their platform to come with Airflow, Presto and the latest version of Spark out of the box.

-At the end of the day, if your firm in planning on deploying a data platform there is no replacement for the astute management team that can research diligently, plan carefully and fail quickly.
+At the end of the day, if your firm is planning on deploying a data platform there is no replacement for the astute management team that can research diligently, plan carefully and fail quickly.